iobroker-community-adapters/ioBroker.synology/README.md

      ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* (Standarduser) Corrected typo in RegEx for Mac-Address
+* (Standarduser) A Typo in RegEx for Mac-Address has been corrected.
+* (McM1957) Dependencies have been updated.

 ### 3.0.0 (2023-09-07)
 * (Standarduser) Added WOL to awake Synology NAS server